Anynomouss/doc/README.md

 Range-proofs (bulletproofs) contain the information needed for your wallet to spend an output and to proof the value is non-negative.
 Therefore after you spend an output, all nodes will forget the output range-proof since it is no longer relevant.
 Nodes can even forget about spend outputs since they occur both as input and output they are not needed to validate the blockchain state is correct.
 ***

-# How does a grin transaction look like?

-> **TAKE AWAY:**
-First, grin transaction data consists of ***inputs***,  ***outputs*** and a ***transaction kernel*** and a ***range-proof**.
-Second, transaction data can be aggregated [coinJoin, Dandelion, block, entire chain] at any point or time.
-This effectively means the grin blockchain can be considered one entire big transaction.
-Third, spend outputs can be freely forgotten thanks through *cut-through* in any of the aggregation steps.
-This **greatly improves anonymity and Scalability.** Add to this the fact that Grin outputs are blinded and you get an incredibly, lightweight, scaleble, and privacy preserving blockchain!
-***

 # How does my transaction end up on chain?
 Grin transaction are broadcasted to the peers your node is connects to.
 Since the node does not use the Tor network, it means that your peers know that you send a transaction as well as your IP address.
 To protect you from this privacy leak, *grin-wallet* by default uses Dandelion to help protect your anonymity [REF] [https://docs.grin.mw/wiki/miscellaneous/dandelion/].